-There are no properties within the Town on the National or State Register of Historic Places or on the Wisconsin Architectural History Inventory.
-However, a significant proportion of the Town of Rietbrock's housing units were constructed in 1939 or earlier, many of which are farmsteads.
+There are two properties within the Town listed on the Wisconsin Architectural History Inventory - the John C Borchart Farmstead and the Frank Socha House.
+The State Historic Preservation Office (SHPO) has also identified four historic cemeteries in Wien.
+Additionally, a significant proportion of the Town of Wien's housing units were constructed in 1939 or earlier, many of which are farmsteads.
 This demonstrates the historical significance that agriculture had on the early development of the Town.